 As soon as you complete your course, we process your information so that we can get your certificate of completion out to you as quickly as possible.
-Shipping via regular mail typically takes 5-7 days, and we even offer rush processing, two-day express, and overnight shipping options so you can be on your way to getting your driver license even faster!
+Shipping via regular mail typically takes 5-7 days, and we even offer rush processing, instant electronic mail, two-day express, and overnight shipping options so you can be on your way to getting your driver license even faster!

 Yes, all applicants for a first-time driver license in Texas under the age of 25 must successfully complete a drivers ed course.